tsdiokno/SaveAsPDF-5/README.md

 ## ⚡ Why You’ll Love It

 If you’re constantly making decks and sending PDFs, this tool will save you **hours every month**.
-It’s fast, lightweight, and built for real users who are sick of wasting time.
+It’s fast, lightweight, and built for real users who just want less friction.

 👉 Install it once.
 Enjoy it forever.